MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/how-to-develop-kdnet-extensibility-modules.md

         incorrect.

     STATUS_SUCCESS if initialization succeeds.

 --*/
+NTSTATUS
+KdInitializeLibrary (
+    __in PKDNET_EXTENSIBILITY_IMPORTS ImportTable,
+    __in_opt PCHAR LoaderOptions,
+    __inout PDEBUG_DEVICE_DESCRIPTOR Device
+    )
+{
+    NTSTATUS Status;
+    PKDNET_EXTENSIBILITY_EXPORTS Exports;

+    __security_init_cookie();
+    Status = STATUS_SUCCESS;
+    KdNetExtensibilityImports = ImportTable;
+    if ((KdNetExtensibilityImports == NULL) ||
+        (KdNetExtensibilityImports->FunctionCount != KDNET_EXT_IMPORTS)) {

+        Status = STATUS_INVALID_PARAMETER;
+        goto KdInitializeLibraryEnd;
+    }

+    Exports = KdNetExtensibilityImports->Exports;
+    if ((Exports == NULL) || (Exports->FunctionCount != KDNET_EXT_EXPORTS)) {
+        Status = STATUS_INVALID_PARAMETER;
+        goto KdInitializeLibraryEnd;
+    }

+    //
+    // Return the function pointers this KDNET extensibility module exports.
+    //

+    Exports->KdInitializeController = KdInitializeController;
+    Exports->KdShutdownController = KdShutdownController;
+    Exports->KdSetHibernateRange = KdSetHibernateRange;
+    Exports->KdGetRxPacket = KdGetRxPacket;
+    Exports->KdReleaseRxPacket = KdReleaseRxPacket;
+    Exports->KdGetTxPacket = KdGetTxPacket;
+    Exports->KdSendTxPacket = KdSendTxPacket;
+    Exports->KdGetPacketAddress = KdGetPacketAddress;
+    Exports->KdGetPacketLength = KdGetPacketLength;
+    Exports->KdGetHardwareContextSize = KdGetHardwareContextSize;

+    //
+    // Return the hardware context size required to support this device.
+    //

+    Status = ContosoInitializeLibrary(LoaderOptions, Device);

+KdInitializeLibraryEnd:
+    return Status;
+}
 ```

 This routine is called to pass the import and export routines between KDNET and this KDNET extensibility module.
 This routine should validate that the version of both the import and export tables is expected and supported, and fail if not.
 It should make a copy of the import table in its own global memory.
 It should write the routines it exports into the structure pointed to by the Exports field of the import table.
 It must also set the Length field of the Memory structure that is part of the debug device descriptor pointer passed to this routine, with the number of bytes of memory that it requires to support the hardware device.

+### Validate import export count

+The code must check that Imports FunctionCount matches what is available in the OS, for example - `(KdNetExtensibilityImports->FunctionCount != KDNET_EXT_IMPORTS)` and return `STATUS_INVALID_PARAMETER` if the count does not match.

+Checking the counts ensures compatibility between the running Windows OS KDNET version (e.g., boot manager/OS loader/hypervisor/Secure kernel/NT OS, all of which link to the KDNET library) and the WDK version used to build the current KDNET extensibility module.
+The WDK and the OS version must be synchronized; otherwise, the above check will fail if the import/export counter value changes.
+For example if the KDNET extensibility interface added a new feature function, the count will no longer match.
+To ensure that they match, always use the WDK release that matches the OS hosting the KDNET version.

+### Customize required memory

 Note that device will be populated with the hardware selected for the debugger.
 This routine should customize the amount of memory required based on the device, if needed.
 For example, extensibility modules that support both 1Gig and 10Gig hardware, can increase the memory size they request for 10Gig devices.
 They can determine which device is being used by examining the DeviceID field of the debug device descriptor.

+### KdInitializeLibrary is the only export

 Note that this routine will be called both by winload, and by KDNET during the KdInitSystem call.
 Note that this is the ONLY routine that is exported by KDNET extensibility modules.
 It is the only routine placed in a .def file.
 KDNET extensibility modules have exactly one explicit export – this routine – and no imports.